Results

 Overview

 So far we have covered defining, transforming, and optimizing InfiniteModels.
 Now comes the point to extract information from our optimized model.
-This is done following extended versions of JuMPs querying functions in combination with the mapping information stored in the optimizer model.
+This is done following extended versions of JuMPs querying functions in combination with the mapping information stored in the transformation backend.
 Thus, this page will walk through the use of these result query functions.

 Basic Usage